MindscapeHQ/raygun4py/README.rst

 Initialization options
 ----------------------

-:code:`RaygunSender` accepts a :code:`config` dict which is used to set options for the provider:
+:code:`RaygunSender` accepts a :code:`config` dict which is used to set options for the provider (the defaults are shown below):

 .. code:: python

   from raygun4py import raygunprovider

   client = raygunprovider.RaygunSender('your_apikey', config={
+      'http_timeout': 10.0,
+      'proxy': None,
+      'before_send_callback': None,
+      'grouping_key_callback': None,
+      'filtered_keys': [],
+      'ignored_exceptions': [],
-    'transmitLocalVariables': True,
+      'transmit_global_variables': True,
-    'transmitGlobalVariables': True,
+      'transmit_local_variables': True,
-    'httpTimeout': 10
+      'userversion': "Not defined",
+      'user': None
   })

-If either of the first two are set to False, the corresponding variables will not be sent with exception payloads.
-Both default to True.
+For the local/global variables, if their options are set to False the corresponding variables will not be sent with exception payloads.

-httpTimeout controls the maximum time the HTTP request can take when POSTing to the Raygun API, and is a float.
-It defaults to 10s.
+httpTimeout controls the maximum time the HTTP request can take when POSTing to the Raygun API, and is of type 'float'.

 Sending functions
 -----------------